Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 This is useful if you have a person’s email address and want to display their Gravatar on your site, but they aren’t a registered user.

-The easiest way to create custom shortcodes is by using WPCode.
-Even better, you don’t have to edit your theme files so this is a much more beginner-friendly method.
+The easiest way to create custom shortcodes is to use WPCode.
+Even better, you don’t have to edit your theme files, making this a much more beginner-friendly method.

 If you haven’t already, then you’ll need to install WPCode.
 You’ll also need to create a new custom code snippet by following the same process described above.